 The Summer Solstice is a time of intensity, renewal and great potential.
 It is the time of most light in the year and a highly spiritual time.

-Common themes associated with the Summer Solstice are: Physical healing, celebrating the triumph of light over dark in the individual, celebrating the return to wholeness and the fullness of life.
+Common themes associated with the Summer Solstice are: physical healing, celebrating the triumph of light over dark in the individual, celebrating the return to wholeness and the fullness of life, and gratitude.

-Ideas for ceremony: Celebrate the outer and inner fire with a bonfire.
+Ceremonial suggestion: celebrate the outer and inner fire with a bonfire.
 Play, drum and dance with your friends and loved ones.
 Gather fresh herbs like Lavender and Rosemary and gift them to the fire with your deepest wishes.
-Make an fertility altar of light, gratitude, and abundance.
+Make a fertility altar of light, gratitude, and abundance.
 Leave a sun wheel mandala offering on the earth.
 Infuse it with prayers for peace and healing on our planet.